sap-tutorials/Tutorials/tutorials/cp-integration-add-multiple-receiver-formats/cp-integration-add-multiple-receiver-formats.md

 ## Details
 ### You will learn
-  - How to add additional routes to the router.
+  - How to add additional routes to the router
-  - How to send messages to different receivers based on the value of the warehouse code.
+  - How to send messages to different receivers based on the value of the warehouse code
-  - How to convert message formats based on the requirements of the different receivers.
+  - How to convert message formats based on the requirements of the different receivers
-  - How to copy channel configuration from a configured channel to another.
+  - How to copy channel configuration from a configured channel to another

-In this exercise, we will add one additional route for a different warehouse code (KWA2MNW2U).
-We will add receivers to each route and also additional processing to show how you can vary the processing to adjust the message as required by the receiver.
+In this exercise, you will add one additional route for a different warehouse code (KWA2MNW2U).
+You will add receivers to each route and also additional processing to show how you can vary the processing to adjust the message as required by the receiver.

-For the sake of simplicity, we shall continue to send mails to each of the different receivers but with different Subject.
+For the sake of simplicity, you shall continue to send mails to each of the different receivers but with different Subject.

 > Each receiver could ideally have different modes of communication, like API call (via OData, HTTP, SOAP, etc.), file transfer, remote function call, IDOC, etc.

-Finally, we shall convert the message to different formats like flat file and JSON for different receivers.
+Finally, you shall convert the message to different formats like flat file and JSON for different receivers.

 ---